gravitational/teleport/rfd/0144-client-tools-updates.md

 ### Summary

-Client tools (like `tsh` and `tctl`) will automatically download and install the version of client tools required by the Teleport cluster.
+Client tools like `tsh` and `tctl` will automatically download and install the required version for the Teleport cluster.

-The `cluster_maintenance_config` resource will be updated to allow cluster administrators to turn client tools automatic updates `on` (default) or `off`.
-A `autoupdate_version` resource will be added to allow cluster administrators to control the version of tools pushed to clients.

-Cloud customers will be able turn client tools automatic updates `off` and self-manage updates.
-However, the version required by the cluster will continue to be controlled by the Teleport Cloud team.
+Enrollment in automatic updates for client tools will be required at the cluster level.
+Cluster administrators using MDM software like Jamf will be able to manage updates independently.

 Inspiration drawn from https://go.dev/doc/toolchain.